PHX2600/The-Archive/forum/General Discussion/1565 - The introductions thread.md

 Posted by **DizzyTheGnome** on Thu July 26th, 2012 12:31:45 AM

 My name is Dizzy.
 I am a Datacenter Gnome from the area.
-I'm hitchhiking to DEFCON with the help of kind strangers and having them post pictures of my travels to my [url=https&#58;//www&#46;facebook&#46;com/pages/Dizzy-The-Datacenter-Gnome/423097177729156:kpz724ym]Facebook page[/url:kpz724ym].
+I'm hitchhiking to DEFCON with the help of kind strangers and having them post pictures of my travels to my [url=https://www.facebook.com/pages/Dizzy-The-Datacenter-Gnome/423097177729156:kpz724ym]Facebook page>.

 I've asked to find my way back to your group when I'm done.
 If I get there, please let Ugly know.